oracle/okafka/connectors/README.md

 name=TxEventQ-source
 connector.class=oracle.jdbc.txeventq.kafka.connect.source.TxEventQSourceConnector

-# If using event streams and ordering of the events is important the number of tasks
+# If the transactional event queue has STICKY_DEQUEUE set and running on a database version less than 23.4
-# set for this property should be same number of event streams used for the transactional
+# the tasks.max number specified must be equal to the number of event streams (SHARD_NUM) for the queue.
-# event queue.
+# If the `tasks.max` is not equal to the event streams (SHARD_NUM) dequeue from all event streams will not be performed when
+# using a database with a version less than 23.4.
 tasks.max=1

 # The maximum number of messages in a batch.
 The default batch size is 1024.